Shadow Prisons

 Until the 1990s, border crossing was almost always treated as a civil offense.
 In 2005, the government put in place Operation Streamline, a program that created an expedited process for the criminal prosecution of individuals apprehended at the border (often dozens of people at a time), with virtually no due process protections.
 The program expanded the number of federal prosecutions dramatically.
 These immigrant-only prisons are often referred to as “shadow prisons” — the government calls them Criminal Alien Requirement (CAR) prisons.

-These shadow prisons are managed by the BOP and are entirely operated by private prison companies with an appalling record of abuse and mismanagement, including the excessive use of solitary confinement.
+These shadow prisons are managed by the BOP and have been entirely operated by private prison companies with an appalling record of abuse and mismanagement, including the excessive use of solitary confinement.
+The full impact of President Biden's executive order phasing out the use of private detention in the federal criminal system remains to be seen.
 Shadow prisons often lack basic programming, with officials arguing that most immigrants with federal convictions will be deported and therefore don't deserve even the most basic services.

-Shadow prisons, largely due to the deplorable conditions and extreme sentences, have also experienced organizing and rebellion on the inside.
+People detained in shadow prisons have led organizing and rebellion on the inside to protest deplorable conditions and extreme sentences.
 In February 2014, 2,000 of the 3,000 immigrants held at Willacy County Correctional Center — a former detention center converted into a shadow prison — led an uprising that not only dismantled the structure of the facility itself but led to its closure.
-(In 2018, the Trump Administration re-opened this facility—albeit under a new name—as an immigration detention center yet again.)
+(For more about the history of this facility and how it has been used by different government agencies to detain immigrants throughout the years see Carceral Carousel.)

 In January 2021, President Biden issued an executive order phasing out the use of federal private prisons, including BOP and U.S. Marshals (USMS) facilities (but not privately operated ICE detention centers).
 As of September 2021, five CAR contracts have been terminated pursuant to the executive order, and the remaining contracts for CAR prisons are slated to end by November 2022.
 However, as of January 2022, ICE has reopened the former CAR prison Moshannon Valley Correctional Center in Philipsburg, Pennsylvania as an immigration detention center and plans to convert the D. Ray James Correctional Facility in Folkston, Georgia as well.
-The fate of the rest of these shadow prisons remains unclear.
+The fate of the rest of these shadow prisons remains unclear, but in 2024 President Biden announced plans to ramp up border prosecutions as part of an overall plan to restrict access to people seeking asylum at the border, increase expedited deportations, and grow immigration detention capacity.

 Learn More About Shadow Prisons